 What You Gain From Attending

-The Open Days are really beneficial for anyone in the flower industry.
-They mean so much for floral operations.
-You get to see roses at different stages of development, from buds to fully open flowers.
-You can ask questions to people who understand the entire breeding process, the growing requirements, and the market dynamics.
-You also get to meet and interact with other growers and industry professionals, and get leads and essential insights.
+The Open Days are beneficial for anyone in the flower industry and its operations.
+One gets to see roses at different stages of development, from buds to fully open flowers.
+One can ask questions to people who understand the entire breeding process, the growing requirements, and the market dynamics.
+One also gets to meet and interact with other growers and industry professionals, getting more leads and essential insights.

-So mark your calendar for January 14, 15, and 16.
+You can, therefore, mark your calendar for January 14, 15, and 16.
 The Open Days take place at De Ruiter East Africa in Naivasha, a location many in the flower industry already know.
-It features refreshments while creating opportunities for both formal and informal networking.
-The invitation is therefore extended.
-So, will you be there?
+Refreshments are available and opportunities for both formal and informal networking.
+The invitation is extended, so just be there.

 Photos by De Ruiter East Africa.